 #14 - The same report says that 12% of full-time employees are employed on a casual basis.
 While 25% of Australians are employed on a casual basis.

 #15 - At the Talent Conference in 2020, Susan Collins read some interesting facts.
 She said 97% of employers agreed that soft skills are essential.
-However, 18 months after their first day at the job, 46% of employees fail.
+However, 18 months after their first day on the job, 46% of employees fail.
 Out of this 46%, 89% failed because they don’t have such soft skills such as the ability to get along or lack professionalism on the job11

 This also emphasizes the need for the soft skills written on the CV to support job specifications and be dependably exhibited in a work environment.